kimryan0416/EasierVRAssets/CustomGrab/README.md

 This package is intended to allow developers to use grabber functionality with Oculus-oriented projects without relying on the __Oculus Implementation__'s _OVRGrabber_ and _OVRGrabbable_ components.

+## Table of Contents

+The following details are mentioned here:
+1. What the Package Comes With
+2. CustomHand Prefab
+    * Public Variables for CustomHand
+    * CustomHand Behavior
+3. CustomGrabbable.cs Script
+    * Colliders are Important
+    * Snap To Requirements

+---

+## What the Package Comes With

 This package comes with the following (The __bolded__ ones require your upmost attention):
 * Prefabs:
     * __CustomHand__